 The remuneration of the board of directors is not linked to the Company's performance.
-The current board members have been granted share options in 2020 (see section 4 above), which were approved at the Annual General Meeting held in 2020.
+The current board members were granted share options in 2020, which were approved at the Annual General Meeting held in 2020.

-For more details on the remuneration to the board, please refer to note 4 to the annual financial statements.
+For more details on the remuneration to the board, please refer to note 20 to the annual financial statements.